Cyberwarfare

 Cyber Espionage

 Cyber espionage refers to the act of using digital tools and techniques to gain unauthorized access to sensitive information, typically for political, military, or economic advantage.
 This form of cyberattack is often conducted by nation-states, intelligence agencies, or organized groups seeking to steal trade secrets, government secrets, intellectual property, or other confidential data.
 Cyber espionage can involve a variety of tactics, such as malware, phishing, social engineering, and advanced persistent threats (APTs), which enable attackers to infiltrate and maintain long-term access to targeted networks.
 The stolen information can then be used to influence global politics, disrupt economies, or gain a strategic advantage in competitive industries.
-Since cyber espionage is often covert, it can be difficult to detect, making it a significant threat to national security and corporate confidentiality.
+Since cyber espionage is often covert and there is no direct indication of damage to the victim organization, it can be difficult to detect, making it a significant threat to national security and corporate confidentiality.

 Cyber Sabotage